Pasdar (IRGC): Pasdar relevancy

 There is an important and influential theory known as "Relevance".
 This theory proposes that all objects in existence are interconnected in some way.
 Relevance refers to the discovery of the relationship between one thing and another.
 Therefore, when two things are related, the nature and type of their connection is called relevance.
 What is the relevance of the Islamic Revolutionary Guard Corps (IRGC), or the Pasdars, to the Iranian revolution?
 It appears that a connection between the Pasdars and the Iranian revolution can be established in at least three ways:

 Although these three aspects are inseparable in reality, they represent the key dimensions of the Islamic Revolutionary Guards' relevance, which have governed their duties and responsibilities since the inception of the Iranian Islamic Revolution of 1979.
 The forty-five-year experience of the Iranian Islamic Revolution has demonstrated that the Pasdars’ role is meaningless without embodying these three dimensions of relevance.
 The Pasdars are not involved in every job, nor is every job worthy of intervention of Pasdars.
 However, all work that requires safeguarding in these three aspects is connected to the Pasdars.
 Pasdari is not merely a job; it is a voluntary action carried out in an organized manner on behalf of the Iranian nation.

 The life and mission of the Pasdars revolve around protecting the Iranian revolution, Iranian religion, and the Iranian nation, even when their efforts go unseen.
 The Pasdars neither reports, protests, nor speaks out.
 Instead, they regard their role as a blessing and are deeply grateful for this privilege.
 Their gratitude is demonstrated not only through safeguarding the Iranian revolution but also by ensuring its continuation.
 The final point is that the Pasdar, in order to be truly grateful for the blessing of guarding Iran, must first and foremost be grateful to Islam, the revolution, and the people.
 Without gratitude and respect for these three elements, the Pasdar’s actions cannot be genuinely selfless.
 The Pasdar’s connection to the people, the revolution, and Islam has been made possible by the power of faith.
 This power of faith fosters respect, which has become the foundation of the Islamic Revolutionary Guards' credibility, honor, and value.

-Unifroms
+Uniforms

 A Pasdar has two main types of organizational uniforms: